token03/clodsire-bot/README.md

 ### Counters
 ```/counters```

-Takes in an a Pokemon and generation and returns a list of popular counters.
+Returns a list of popular counters for a given Pokemon in a given generation.

 ### Sets
 ```/sets```

-Takes in an a Pokemon and generation and returns suggested sets for the pokemon in respective gen.
+Returns a list of possible sets for a given Pokemon.

 ## Todo